binocarlos/trueability/tutorials/moving_a_data_volume.md

 The following diagram illustrates how your server-side Flocker setup looks now:
 ![final setup](https://rawgithub.com/binocarlos/trueability/master/tutorials/images/flocker-tutorial-final-setup.svg "The web application is still running within a container on the first server, while the Redis server with a volume is now running on the second server.")
 ##Next steps
-The Tutorial above demonstrated the most basic features of Flocker.
-If you want to learn more about how Flocker works, follow along with an In-depth Tutorial [link] in your live demo environment or try deploying and migrating your own Dockerized application.
+The tutorial above demonstrated the most basic features of Flocker.
+If you want to learn more about how Flocker works, follow along with an In-depth tutorial [link] in your live demo environment or try deploying and migrating your own Dockerized application.
 If you want to install Flocker in your own environment, follow along with our Installation guide [link].

-Before trying our another Tutorial in your demo environement, you will most likely want to clear your hosts of the containers and volumes we've used in this Tutorial.
+Before trying out another tutorial in your demo environement, you will most likely want to clear your hosts of the containers and volumes we've used in this tutorial.
 To clean up your cluster:

 [insert steps]